Democrats' court-packing push driven by left-wing writer who called for '10 new justices'

 Mystal tweeted in October that he donates to Demand Justice and claimed that Demand Justice is not "dark money."
 Mystal also tweeted in October that he has seen more Demand Justice ads than Judicial Crisis Network (a conservative group) ads, adding, "WE NEED THIS."

-Mystal didn't return Fox News' request for comment
+Mystal didn't return Fox News' request for comment.